Student Advocacy Training Program

 To join the STAT program, contact Sheryl Ashley, Technology and Data Manager at [email protected] or (601) 853 - 6733, ext.
 305 to receive your username.
-She will communicate directions on logging all STAT activities going forward if you haven’t already received the information prior.
-The deadline to be included in the Annual Session program each year is May 31st.
+She will communicate with you the requirements of the program and directions for logging all STAT activities to our online portal.
+The deadline to be included in the Annual Session program each year is May 31.

 Shadow the Doctor of the Day with MSMA at the State Capitol

 Meet the Doctor of the Day: Each day a licensed Mississippi physician volunteers his or her time to provide medical care to legislators and their staff.
 Be introduced on the House and Senate Floor.
-You will also get a chance to work in the Capitol Clinic with MSMA staff.
+You will also get a chance to work in the Capitol Clinic with MSMA members and Capitol Clinic Nurse.
+To sign up visit www.msmaonline.com/DODstudent.
 Contact Sheryl Ashley [email protected] for any questions.

 The Board of Medical Licensure issues professional licenses and serves as the regulatory board for the practice of medicine in Mississippi.
 Every odd numbered month, the Board meets publicly to hold disciplinary hearings, discuss proposed regulatory changes and evaluate collaboration requests, among other topics.
 As an observer, you will be exposed to the regulatory side of practicing medicine, a highly important area.
 Contact David Roberts at [email protected] to find out about the next meeting.

 (1 visit = 1 credit)